christianvoigt/argdown/docs/syntax/README.md

 It is derived that Argument a is **attacked** by argument b if either

-- a's main conclusion is defined as **contrary** or **contradictory** to a premise of b or
+- b's main conclusion is defined as **contrary** or **contradictory** to a premise of a or
-- a's main conclusion is defined as attacking b.
+- b's main conclusion is defined as attacking a.

 :::